The Ultimate Costa Rica Packing List

 The key word here is polarized.
 Polarized glasses are a must if you’ll be near the ocean to eliminate the glare from the blinding sun.
 At the very least, your glasses should have UVA and UVB protection.
 If you have expensive glasses, we bring a cheaper pair for adventures where you might dip in the water, like river rafting or stand-up paddling.

-We love our Maui Jim glasses.
+I live in my Maui Jim glasses.
 The lenses can’t be beaten, and their warranty and replacement policies are the best in the business.
-Something with more coverage like these are my preference, but they have tons of different frames.
+Polarized sunglasses don’t have to break the bank.
+Check out these fun polarized frames by Blenders.

 Waterproof Hat

-Even if you’re not a hat person, bring some extra head coverage with you to Costa Rica.
+Even if you’re not a hat person, either bring some extra head coverage with you to Costa Rica, or buy it when you get there.
 The sun is very strong near the equator and we always bring a hat for sun protection.

 Our go-to is this floating hat by Melin.
 They are waterproof, easily washable, and don’t fade or lose shape after a few weeks of abuse in Central America.